bintay/jwt-decode/README.md

 This fork of [auth0/jwt-decode](https://github.com/auth0/jwt-decode) allows tokens with non-json payloads to be parsed.
 Why would you ever do this?
 Isn't JSON in the name?
 Yeah, but sometimes APIs are dumb.

-## **jwt-decode** is a small browser library that helps decoding JWTs token which are Base64Url encoded.
+## **jwt-decode-non-json** is a small browser library that helps decoding JWTs token which are Base64Url encoded.

 **IMPORTANT:** This library doesn't validate the token, any well formed JWT can be decoded.
 You should validate the token in your server-side logic by using something like [express-jwt](https://github.com/auth0/express-jwt), [koa-jwt](https://github.com/stiang/koa-jwt), [Owin Bearer JWT](https://github.com/michaelnoonan/Auth0-Owin-JwtBearerAuthentication), etc.